LexiFi/dead_code_analyzer/docs/optional_arguments/code_constructs/INTEXT_APPLICATION.md

 make: Leaving directory '/tmp/docs/opt_args/code_constructs/intext_app'
 ```

-The analyzer reports `?max` anbd `?min` as always used and as never used.
+The analyzer reports `?max` and `?min` both as always used and as never used.
 The difference in the reports are locations.
-The optional argument `?max` is
+The optional argument `?max` of the
-always used for the "internal" definition of `min` but never used by its
+internal `min` (in the `.ml`) is always used but its exported version (in the
-exported version.
-Similarly, the optional argument `?min` is always used by the
+`.mli`) is never used.
+Similarly, the optional argument `?min` of the internal
-exported version of `max` but never used by for its "internal" definition.
+`max` (in the `.ml`) is never used but its exported version (in the `.mli`) is
+always used.

 > [!IMPORTANT]
-> If a compilation unit has a `.mli`, the analyzer tracks internal and external
+> If a module has an explicit signature, the analyzer tracks internal and external
-> uses of its optional arguments separately, and, thus, reports separately the
+> uses of its optional arguments separately, and, thus, reports separately their
-> their internal and exported definitions.
+> structure and signature definitions.
-> For compilation units without `.mli`, the internal and exported definitions
+> For modules without explicit signature, the structure and signature definitions
 > are the same so the analyzer does not distinguish internal and external uses.

 ## Fixing the reports on `?max`

 `?max` is always used internally and never used externally.
 We can simplify the
 signature of the exported function and split the `min` function in 2 :
-- `bounded_min` which expects a mandatory labeled argument `~max`;
+- `bounded_min` which expects a mandatory labelled argument `~max`;
 - `min` which only expects 2 arguments.

 Code: